ArseniiPetrovich/SelfPortal/README.md

 ### Prerequisites

-In order to get SelfPortal properly functional you need to have OpenStack and VSphere (VCenter) installations in your infrastructure and a Ubuntu Linux machine.
+In order to get SelfPortal properly functional you need to have OpenStack and vSphere (vCenter) installations in your infrastructure and a Ubuntu Linux machine.
-At both installations you should have prepared Images (OpenStack) or Templates (VSphere).
+At both installations you should have prepared Images (OpenStack) or Templates (vSphere).

 ### Installation [MANUAL]

 Using vSphere and OpenStack in SelfPortal are optional.
 You can skip points 9 or 10 (or both) of this instruction respectively.

 1. Install NGINX, PHP (curl, json, ldap, mysqli, xml modules), MySQL/MariaDB, Perl (JSON, YAML, LWP::Protocol::https, Socket6, Switch, IO::Socket::SSL modules).
 ```Shell